Importance Of Avoiding Generic Words And Keywords From Your Brand Name...

-02. Google does not accept brand names with keywords or generic words.
+- Google deprioritize brand names with keywords or generic words

 The second most important fact is that you should avoid generic words or keywords in your brand name as Google considers brand names with generic words or a keyword as spam.
 Google has a penalty called EMD penalty (Exact Match Domain Penalty) which is related to the domains included keywords.
 For example, you start a chair business and you name your brand name as “Chairs” which makes your domain name www.chairs.com.
 In this domain name, a keyword is included and such websites could be deprioritized by Google.